mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 When I started working on TinyPilot, I didn't know how to distribute Linux software.

-When it came time to publish the first prototype of TinyPilot, I used the tools that I knew: bash scripts, Ansible, and git.
+To publish the first prototype of TinyPilot, I used the tools that I knew: bash scripts, Ansible, and git.
 The bash script bootstrapped an Ansible environment and executed an Ansible playbook.
 Then Ansible installed dependencies, made necessary changes to the operating system, and cloned the TinyPilot git repository.

 It worked okay, not great.
-Installation took about three minutes, which is a little long to install a few dependencies and place a few files.
+Installation took about three minutes, which is a little long to install a handful of third-party dependencies and place a few files.
 But it worked and users didn't have to configure anything manually.

 Two years later, TinyPilot's update process was a mess.
 It still relied on the same shaky foundations I used to ship the prototype, except now there was complex web of interdependncies.
 Ansible roles depended on Git repositories, which depended on Ansible roles, which depended on parameters in a bunch of YAML files.